by Jake Moeller.

 He combines a long-standing personal interest in value investing with extensive professional experience in systematic funds, leaving him with a firm set of views as to how best to manage savings and investments – all of which he has applied to his own money.

-For the first week in three, investors were overall net redeemers of fund assets ...
+For the second week in three, investors were overall net purchasers of fund assets ...